 - Foreign checks – checks payable to you and drawn on a financial institution in another country

 - Altered checks – checks that contain evidence of alteration to information on the check

 - Checks purported to be a lottery or prize winnings

 What should I do after I have submitted a check with Mobile Deposit?

-After your check is scanned, please write your deposit reference number on your check and store in a safe place for 7 days or until the deposit appears on your monthly statement and then securely destroy it.
-Afterwards, please destroy the check or clearly mark it as "VOID" if you prefer to keep it for your records.
+After your check is scanned, please write your deposit reference number on your check and store in a safe place for 7 days or until the deposit appears on your monthly statement and then you may securely destroy it.
+Please destroy the check or clearly mark it as "VOID" if you prefer to keep it for your records.
 Be sure the check is not rescanned or deposited elsewhere.

 I have an image error with Mobile Deposit.
 What should I do?